unicef/giga-open-cost-model/README.md

 The python library in this repository is organized into the following key categories to help manage the models and their parameters:

-1. Models: the key building blocks of all computations performed by this library.
+1. Models: the key building blocks of all computations performed by this library
-2. Schemas: the definitions of all the model inputs and outputs, data requirements, and configurations.
+2. Schemas: the definitions of all the model inputs and outputs, data requirements, and configurations
 3. Data: the tooling to pull in and transform any external data into formats usable by the library
-4. Utilities: helpers for connecting to APIs, visualizing outputs, and constructing inspect able and interactive interfaces.
+4. Utilities: helpers for connecting to APIs, visualizing outputs, and constructing inspect able and interactive interfaces
+5. App: the application runner for configuring and starting the modeling application

 ### Models